 Flowers always add such beauty!
 To accent the table, I gathered small garden bouquets in a palette of pink and white.
 I added some simple antique gold candle holders, gold silverware (wanted the look, but didn't have so this set is disposable), and finished off table with red apples (you can also accent with pomegranates).

-On each plate I placed our apple foil place cards.
-These place cards can also be used for any fall gathering.
-I like to use place cards if you are having a large gathering as it makes it easier to determine who should sit next to who…or more appropriately, who shouldn’t!
-Also it ensures that I can sit close to the kitchen, and the the kids can sit together, which they always enjoy!
+On each plate I placed these apple foil place cards which can also be used for any fall gathering.
+It ensures that I can sit close to the kitchen, and the the kids can sit together, which they always enjoy!

 Wishing you a happy, healthy, and sweet New Year.